 Southern Catalpa

 The Southern Catalpa is a smaller relative of the Northern Catalpa, keeping the large cordate leaves and long seed capsules, but with more vivid flowers and unpleasant-smelling leaves.
 Although it is relatively constrained in its native range in the Southeastern U.S., it is able to withstand a variety of conditions and has naturalized in many places across North America.
-Ecologically, the Southern Catalpa supports the Catalpa Sphinx moth, which can prodigiously defoliate the tree while causing no long-term damage.
+Ecologically, the Southern Catalpa supports the Catalpa Sphinx moth, which can prodigiously defoliate the tree without causing long-term damage to it.

 Common Name(s)Southern Catalpa